-You can identify staff members by the identification badges that they wear, displaying their name, photo, and department.
+You can identify staff members by the identification badges, displaying their name, photo, and department.
 All staff members must always wear Smokey Point Behavioral Hospital photo identification badges.
-If anyone without an identification badge approaches you, ask that he or she display his or her badge.
+If anyone without an identification badge approaches you, please ask that they display/present their badge.